bobvanderlinden/softwarebakeryblog/articles/recovering-commits-with-git.markdown

     $ git checkout master

 ### Lost and found
-Instead of using `git reflog` to find your lost commits, you can also use fsck to find 'dangling' commitsm for you.
+Instead of using `git reflog` to find your lost commits, you can also use fsck to find 'dangling' commits for you.
 If we go back to our example we can do a reset again to 'lose' our latest commit:

     $ git reset --hard 98b88cc